PeterPuhov/cfs-bench/results/wa_idle-ARMv2-NL_1.md

 ==========================================

-**NUMA balancing can lead to performance degradation on                    NUMA-based arm64 systems when tasks migrate,
+**NUMA balancing can lead to performance degradation on NUMA-based arm64 systems when tasks migrate,and their memory accesses now suffer additional latency.
-                    and their memory accesses now suffer additional latency.
 NO_WA_IDLE prevents idle CPUs aggressively pull tasks. **

 # Platform